emielhagen/react-strava/README.md

-Rails React/Redux app to fetch and display userdata from Strava on a map.
+Ruby on Rails React/Redux app to fetch and display userdata from Strava on a map.